Abstract

 When transposing FD EAW, the legislator recognised that the Minister of Justice and Security, not being a judicial authority, could not play a role in the decision-making process concerning the execution of an EAW.
 72 In the interest of efficiency and the uniformity of law, the legislator chose to concentrate proceedings concerning the execution of EAWs in Amsterdam, where a specialised chamber of the ADC and specialised public prosecutors would carry out the responsibilities in executing EAWs.
 73 Consequently, the Netherlands designated the ADC and the PPA as competent executing judicial authorities.
 74 In the context of actual surrender, the stage of the EAW proceedings that starts once the ADC has rendered a judgement allowing (partial) surrender 75 and ends with the actual handing over of the requested person to the authorities of the issuing Member State, the competences referred to in Articles 23 and 24 FD EAW were conferred on the PPA, with one exception.

-From Openbaar Ministerie (Forgery of documents ) to infringement proceedings
+From Openbaar Ministerie (Forgery of documents) to infringement proceedings

 The legislative branch was more reticent.
 First, it considered – and rejected – the seemingly obvious solution to the issue of the PPA as executing judicial authority: doing away with the Minister of Justice and Security’s power to give specific instructions to public prosecutors altogether or, at least, excluding EAW matters from its scope.
 The PPA would then meet all requirements to be considered as an executing judicial authority.
 However, the power to give specific instructions to the PPS is closely tied to the Minister of Justice and Security’s political accountability to Parliament for the policy of the PPS in general and its actions in individual cases.
 That political accountability is considered to be a core element of the Rule of Law.
+88 Given the fundamental nature of the issue, abolishing or restricting the Minister of Justice and Security’s power needed further scrutiny (see infra).

 Second, in the legislator’s opinion, the ECJ’s case-law on the concept of ‘judicial authority’ was a clear signal to amend only some of the national provisions insofar as they conferred the powers of an executing judicial authority on the PPA, but not a clear signal to amend all such provisions, let alone the provisions on actual surrender.
 In its reading of that case-law, it emphasised that the ECJ had referred to the fact that issuing and executing an EAW and deciding on a request for consent within the meaning of Article 27(4) FD EAW are capable of prejudicing the liberty of the person concerned.
 89 After all, issuing and executing an EAW can lead to an arrest in the executing Member State with a view to surrender for the purposes of prosecution or enforcement of a sentence in the issuing Member State.
 90 Similarly, a decision on consent can lead to a heavier sentence in the issuing Member State, given that it allows that Member State to prosecute the surrendered person for additional offences, 91 and is therefore also capable of prejudicing liberty.